 - 1. If a prolonged video gap occurs during the trip, it cannot be verified that fishing activity did not occur during the gap. - 2.
 If a video gap occurs and one or more haul elements cannot be recorded. - 3.
-If a System Failure occurs during the trip or prior to the hold inspection.
+If a System Failure occurs during the trip and footage of potential fishing activity is lost.